Pablorossl/PassFort/README.md

 # 🛡️ PassFort

-**PassFort** is a modern, user-friendly platform for generating and managing secure passwords.
-It features a customizable password generator, a planned password manager, and a responsive, accessible web interface.
-The project is structured for easy migration to React and backend integration with Django.
+**PassFort** is a modern, user-friendly frontend project that solves a real-world problem: creating secure passwords for better cybersecurity.
+It features a customizable password generator, a planned password manager, and a responsive, accessible web interface designed for mobile, tablet, and desktop.

 ---